tiendc/gofn/README.md

 #### FirstNonEmpty

-Returns the first non-zero value in the given arguments if found, otherwise returns the zero value.
+Returns the first non-empty value in the given arguments if found, otherwise returns the zero value.
 This function use `reflection`.
 Consider using `Coalesce` for generic types.

-Values considered "non-zero" are:
+Values considered "non-empty" are:
-  - not zero values (0, empty string, false, nil, ...)
+  - not empty values (0, empty string, false, nil, ...)
   - not empty containers (slice, array, map, channel)
   - not pointers that point to zero/empty values